mykelson/Flask-Air/README.md

-# Airline
+# Flask Air
-Airline is a Flask web application that is owned by a particular airline, which allows users to view all available flighs, book a flight, view a particular flight details including its passengers names and this web app also have a route that returns an API containing a particular flight details including its passengers names.
+Flask Air is a Flask web application that is owned by a particular airline, which allows users to view all available flighs, book a flight, view a particular flight details including its passengers names and this web app also have a route that returns an API containing a particular flight details including its passengers names.

 ## Project status
 Project development has been temporarily paused.